craigfrancis/framework/framework/0.1/doc/notes/white-site.md

 		echo_place_holder();
 	?>

-And get the [html response](../../doc/system/response.md) helper to use this when the view does not exist:
+And get the [HTML response](../../doc/system/response.md) helper to use this when the view does not exist:

 	/app/library/class/response-html.php